ccfelius/InfoVis/README.md

 ### MacOS (Big Sur)

-Navigate to the folder your home.html is in (e.g. Website) and type in terminal
+In your terminal, navigate to the folder your home.html is in (e.g. Website) and type

 ```
 python3 -m http.server